In this guide learn about:

 Add learning tags

-Publish your story
+Publish or save your story

 Save as a draft

-If you don't wish to publish your story right now, you can save it as a draft by clicking the 'Save and exit button.
+If you don't wish to publish your story right away, you can save it as a draft by clicking the Save and exit button.
 You'll find all your drafts in your Draft Stories folder on the main left-hand menu.